Safeguarding and Child Protection

 As part of our commitment to safeguarding and child protection we fully support the government's Prevent Strategy.

-As part of our safeguarding duty at Bowlee Park, our first safeguarding newsletter has been sent to parents.
+As part of our safeguarding duty at Bowlee Park, we will be sending safeguarding newsletters to parents.
 The aim of the newsletter is to inform parents and carers of any up to date advice regarding any safeguarding aspect.
 The first newsletter concentrates on online gaming and raising awareness of the suitability of certain games.
 There is also an introduction to our NSPCC and Barnardo's healthy relationships information that using in school.

 To download a copy please use the link below: